-Spoken Language: German The use of enzymes in commercial laundry detergents is dependent on the benefits that these can deliver in wash, but also on enzyme being stable in the detergent formulation.
+Spoken Language: English The use of enzymes in commercial laundry detergents is dependent on the benefits that these can deliver in wash, but also on enzyme being stable in the detergent formulation.
 The development of enzymes with a sufficient stability is a challenge particularly for liquid detergent formulations, and for these, it is often necessary to make subtle changes to the enzyme itself through a process known as protein engineering.
 Recent technological advances in the use of robotic systems and methods for identifying enzyme variants have allowed for a stepchange in our ability to optimize the performance and stability of an enzyme for a specific laundry application.
 The use of advanced data analysis and 3D modeling furthermore enhances our ability to arrive at an optimal solution for the detergent producer, thus bringing the environmental benefits of low-temperature, high-performance cleaning to consumers worldwide.
 Despite the significant progress in the field, we still occasionally face trade-offs in the development process, and it therefore remains an art to develop enzymes that perform well, are ultra-stable and can be produced in amounts that enable the inclusion in a wide range of the laundry segments.
 The presentation will outline the main methodologies for optimizing the performance and stability of enzymes.
 We will discuss the general principles of protein stability, and exemplify these with data from the recent development of very stable proteases for liquid laundry detergents.

 11:30 - 12:00

 Applications and Sensory Performance of Acrylate Based Fragrance Encapsulation